xishantingyu/SESE/day7/Peopleware.md

 #	PART V ITS SUPPOSED TO BE FUN TO WORK HERE

-	If you enjoy doing some- thing, it isn't really work.
+	If you enjoy doing something, it isn't really work.
 If you enjoy it enough, it's probably sinful.

 ----